Texas Girls in STEM Day

 Each March 1, Texas recognizes Texas Girls in STEM Day.
 The day marks a chance to celebrate and encourage the participation of girls in this state in fields related to science, technology, engineering, and mathematics — and is the result of House Bill 3435, passed by Representative Rhetta Bowers during the 86th Regular Session.
 The legislation encourages all across the state to embrace programs, ceremonies, and class instruction that emphasizes women in STEM-related careers.
 Texas Girls in STEM Day gives many young girls the opportunity to learn, ask questions, and dive deeper into subjects they may not have been encouraged to explore otherwise.

-Save the date!
-Women in STEM (WiSTEM) at UT Austin will be hosting 3 virtual STEM role model panels to celebrate Texas Girls in STEM Day 2023 in collaboration with Texas Partnership for Out of School Time, Texas Girls Collaborative Project and the Million Girls Moonshot movement.
+Women in STEM (WiSTEM) at UT Austin hosted 3 virtual STEM role model panels to celebrate Texas Girls in STEM Day 2023 in collaboration with Texas Partnership for Out of School Time, Texas Girls Collaborative Project and the Million Girls Moonshot movement.

-12:00 - 12:45 p.m.
-CT - STEM Pathways with Women in STEM Outreach Ambassadors: Join UT Austin WiSTEM Outreach Ambassadors for a virtual panel discussion to hear about their diverse pathways into their STEM undergraduate majors at UT Austin and what excites them about their major and future career pathways.
+STEM Pathways with Women in STEM Student Leaders: UT Austin WiSTEM student leaders shared their diverse pathways into their STEM undergraduate majors at UT Austin and what excites them about their major and future career pathways.
 Target audience: high school students interested in learning more about STEM majors and pathways.
-Hosted on Zoom Webinar - Register now.

-4:30 - 5:15 p.m.
-CT - STEM Pathways with UT Austin STEM Alumni and Role Models: Join UT Austin STEM alumni role models for a virtual panel discussion to hear about their diverse STEM career pathways and what excites them about how their work is impacting our world and our future.
+STEM Pathways with UT Austin STEM Alumni and Role Models: UT Austin STEM alumni role models shared their diverse STEM career pathways and what excites them about how their work is impacting our world and our future.
 Target audience: high school students and STEM undergraduate students interested in learning more about STEM career pathways.
-Hosted on Zoom Webinar - Register now.

-5:30 - 6:10 p.m.
-CT - Million Girls Moonshot Exploration of STEM Pathways: Join STEM students from the Million Girls Moonshot Flight Crew and UT Austin Women in STEM Outreach Ambassadors for a virtual panel discussion to hear about their STEM educational pathways, STEM inspirations and more.
-Special guest and sponsor of HB 3435 which designates March 1 as Texas Girls in STEM Day, Representative Rhetta A. Bowers, Texas House District 113, will be joining us to share her STEM inspirations as well.
-This webinar is co-hosted with Texas Partnership for Out of School Time as part of the Million Girls Moonshot movement.
+Million Girls Moonshot Exploration of STEM Pathways: STEM students from the Million Girls Moonshot Flight Crew and UT Austin Women in STEM student leaders sharedabout their STEM educational pathways, STEM inspirations and more.
+Special guest and sponsor of HB 3435 which designates March 1 as Texas Girls in STEM Day, Representative Rhetta A. Bowers, Texas House District 113, shared her STEM inspirations as well.
+This webinar was co-hosted with Texas Partnership for Out of School Time as part of the Million Girls Moonshot movement.
 Target audience: high school students, STEM undergraduate students, and all who are interested in learning more about STEM motivations and educational pathways.
-Hosted on Zoom Webinar - Register now.

 Hear from Representative Rhetta Bowers as she shared her excitement about Texas Girls in STEM Day and the importance of this effort for #UTGirlDay 2021: